Community Education Staff

 With over 25 years of counseling, Patrick has worked both as an inpatient and outpatient counselor at several psychiatric and substance abuse facilities.
 He also served 13 years in a ministerial capacity at a local church, and recently completed 9 years of counseling for Bienvenu Counseling Services.

 Currently, Patrick is employed as instructor of psychology at the University of Louisiana and South Louisiana Community College.
-He has proudly served as a group facilitator for the Nurturing Fathers Best Dads Program at the Family Tree Counseling Center since 2008, and looks forward to serving the community additionally through individual, couple and family counseling at The Family Tree Counseling Center.
+He has proudly served as a group facilitator for the Nurturing Fathers Best Dads Program at the Family Tree Counseling Center since 2008, and also conducts individual, couple and family counseling at The Family Tree Counseling Center.

-Patrick and his wife have been married 32 years and have three adult children.
+Patrick and his wife have been married over 35 years, have 3 adult children, and 3 grandchildren.

 Connie LeBlanc, MS, LPC, LFMT